dnx04/cv/cv.typ

   location: [Viettel Group, Hanoi, Vietnam],
   description: list(
     [*Entrance exam result*: 23/30 -- 122.67 (IQ), 790/990 (TOEIC), 43/50 (Specialization), 570/570 (Programming)],
-    [*Phase 1 project:* _Techniques and Attack Chains in Linux System Pentesting_, produced a 37-page report on the progress to achieve root privileges on _Skyfall_ and _Corporate_ -- 2 Insane Linux targets on HackTheBox.], [*Achieved Top 1* and was _selected as an ambassador_ among 35 trainees in Phase 1.
+    [*Phase 1 project:* _Techniques and Attack Chains in Linux System Pentesting_, produced a 37-page report on the progress to achieve root privileges on _Skyfall_ and _Corporate_ -- 2 active Insane Linux targets on HackTheBox.], [*Achieved Top 1* and was _selected as an ambassador_ among 35 trainees in Phase 1.
 Currently onboarding at Viettel Cyber Security (VCS).]
   ),
 )